the-crypt-keeper/can-ai-code/README.md

 **8/10** Evaluate Llama-3.1-Instruct 8B and 70B EXL2 and some low-bit GGUFs.

 **8/1** Evaluate Llama-3-Instruct 8B and 70B with AQLM-2bit.
 Very slow.
 8B is badly damaged.

-**8/1** Evaluate Mistral-Large-2402 with GPTQ and AWQ, both are excellent.

-**8/1** Evaluate Llama-3.1-Instruct 8B FP16, 70B GPTQ and AWQ with latest vLLM.

 ## Test Suites